Apple Watch Series 8 vs. SE 2: Thoughts From an 8-Year Wearer

 - Appearance w/ Aluminum (C)

 Get Apple Watch Series 8 if you want an Always-On display that's slightly larger than the SE.
 Or, get the Series 8 if you want a premium stainless steel finish with a sapphire glass display.
 The blood oxygen, ECG, and temperature sensor features are helpful, but if you need them, you're probably already on your way to buying Series 8.

 - Appearance (C)

-Get Apple Watch SE if you want the standard aluminum finish and don’t mind the screen turning off when it’s not in use.
-The SE is a fantastic value because it has almost identical speed, battery life, and features compared to Series 7.
-The substantial sacrifice is the lack of an Always-On display, which I found to be overrated after years of testing.
+Get Apple Watch SE 2 if you want the standard aluminum finish and don’t mind the screen turning off when it’s not in use.
+The SE is a fantastic value because it has identical speed and essential features compared to Series 8.
+The substantial sacrifice is the lack of an Always-On display, which I’ve found to be overrated after four years of using it.

 Want to support this blog? (affiliate disclosure)